persistenceOne/persistence-graph-node/README.md

 And run `kubectl apply`.

 ## How to deploy a subgraph
-NOTE: Ensure you have right kubeconfig for the testnet/mainnet setup.
+NOTE: Ensure you have right kubeconfig for the testnet/mainnet setup in Digital Ocean.
+Also note that this is temporary setup.
+We plan to implement Auth based k8s setup as possible.

 ### Steps
 1. Port forward below ports your local machine(same or any unused port):-